-In 2018 four of the eight directors, including the Chairman, were independent within the meaning of Section 1.4 of NI 52-110.
-A description of the Chairman's role is set out in Schedule A hereto.
-Mr. Robbins, who is the President and CEO of the Corporation and who holds in excess of 10% of the Corporation's issued and outstanding Common Shares and his daughter Ms. Kirk, were not independent.
-Ms. McMorrow, who up to December 17, 2015, has been a partner at Ernst & Young LLP and engaged on the audit of the Corporation is also not independent until December 18, 2018.
-Mr. Riganelli too is not independent because of his prior senior executive position with Exco as Chief Operating Officer and his continuing position with Exco as Executive VP for which he is paid in excess of \$75,000 per year.
-This resulted in half of the directors, in 2018, being independent.
+In fiscal 2019 four of the seven directors, or 57% of the Board, were independent within the meaning of Section 1.4 of NI 52-110.
+Mr. Robbins, who is the Executive Chairman of the Corporation and who holds in excess of 10% of the Corporation's issued and outstanding Common Shares is not independent.
+Mr. Kirk, who is the President and Chief Executive Officer of the Corporation is not independent.
+Mr. Riganelli too is not independent because of his prior senior executive position with Exco as Chief Operating Officer and his continuing compensation from Exco for services which exceed \$75,000 per year.
+Since Mr. Robbins' appointment as Executive Chairman on January 30, 2019, the Corporation has appointed Mr. Magee as Lead Director of the Board.